xeokit/xeokit-bim-viewer/README.md

 ## Model Database

-**This section aims to show you how how to add your own models to the viewer application.**
+> **This section shows how to add your own models to the viewer application.
+These instructions rely on the most
+> recent versions of XKT (V8 or later) and the conversion tools, which you can learn about in  *[Viewing an IFC Model with xeokit](https://www.notion.so/xeokit/Viewing-an-IFC-Model-with-xeokit-c373e48bc4094ff5b6e5c5700ff580ee)*.**

 Let's examine the structure of the [````./app/data/projects````](https://github.com/xeokit/xeokit-bim-viewer/tree/master/app/data) directory, where the